georgetown-cset/article-linking/methods_documentation/overview.md

 containing all pairs of matched articles.
 To do this, we use the series of queries in `sequences/combine_metadata.tsv`.

-All of our metadata fields but one can be used to match articles both within and across datasets.
-The exception is set of references for each article, which can only be used within dataset.
-We will consequently first use this information in our initial within-dataset merge, and then drop it when doing cross-dataset merges.
+For two articles A and B to be considered a match, we require that they have a non-null match on at least one of:

-For two articles A and B to be considered a match, we require that at least three of the following be true:
+*  Normalized title

-- A and B have the same (not null or empty) normalized title
+*  Normalized abstract
-- A and B have the same (not null or empty) normalized abstract
+*  Citations
-- A and B have the same (not null or empty) pubyear
+*  DOI

-- A and B have the same (not null or empty) normalized author last names
+as well as a match on one additional field above, or on

-- A and B have the same (not null or empty) references (if from the same dataset)
+*  Publication year
-- A and B have the same (not null or empty) DOI
+*  Normalized author last names

 We then add back in any articles that didn't match anything else, and combine the matches into tables that will be passed to LID and to the simhash and article id assignment code.